welaika/activeadmin-axlsx/README.md

 bundle exec rake
 ```
 # Changelog

+**2017.06.20**
+  - Forked and upgraded gem to work with the last ActiveAdmin, Rails 5.1.x, RubyZip

 **2013.10.12**
   - Upgraded to most recent version of Axlsx.
 This introduces some non-backwards compatible